osllmai/indox_Router/indoxRouter_server/docs/database-schema.md

 # Database Schema

-IndoxRouter uses a dual-database approach with PostgreSQL for relational data and MongoDB for document data.
+IndoxRouter uses a dual-database approach:

+- **PostgreSQL**: Used for relational data, including authentication, user accounts, and other static data
+- **MongoDB**: Used for document storage of dynamic data like conversations, model usage, and embeddings

+## Database Roles and Responsibilities

+### PostgreSQL

+- User authentication and account management
+- API key storage and validation
+- Billing and transaction records
+- Structured, relational data
+- Usage statistics and aggregated analytics

+### MongoDB

+- Conversation history storage
+- Model usage details and logs
+- Vector embeddings
+- Cache storage
+- Non-relational, document-based data that requires flexibility and scale

 ## PostgreSQL Schema